Linda Lee (bridge)

 Linda Marcia Lee (born 24 July 1947) is a Canadian bridge player and co-owner of Master Point Press, a publisher of books on bridge.
 After a lengthy absence from women's bridge, she won back-to-back Canadian Women's Teams titles in 2004 and 2005, and represented Canada in the Women's World Championship in both those years and in 2007.
 Lee is from Toronto, Ontario.

-Linda is a World Bridge Federation (WBF) World International Master (WIM).
+Lee is a World Bridge Federation (WBF) World International Master (WIM).

 Bridge contributions

-Linda Lee is a regular commentator on Bridge Base Online and she blogs regularly about bridge.
+Lee is a regular commentator on Bridge Base Online and she blogs regularly about bridge.